bwinkers/ar-nugget/README.md

 These `nuggets` can be defined, and related using JSON files.
 Rules can then be applied to any changes to an object.

+The resulting schema will be moving to dataencyclopedia.com.

 ## Testing

 ## Local only tests (run by Travis CI)